echavemendez/echavemendez/README.md

-My name is Manuel, i have an undergrad in chemical sciences, currently im studying applied mathematics to data sciences in the University of Buenos Aires (UBA), Argentina.
+Hi!
+My name is Manuel.
+Argentinian currently based in Oslo, Norway.
+I have a Bachelor's degree in Data Science from the University of Buenos Aires (UBA), Argentina, with a background in Chemical Sciences.

-I'll be sharing my personal proyects, my academic proyects and  all the past proyects that i've done and didn't uplaod while doing them.
-Hopefully you find something useful!
+Here I'll be sharing my personal projects, academic projects, and some of the projects I've worked on in the past but never got around to uploading.

+You'll find a bit of everything here: data science, mathematics, programming, data analysis, and software development.

+Hopefully, you find something useful!